towolf/towolf.github.com/docs/PsychOpenGL/MOGL/MOGL.markdown

 title: MOGL
 categories:
   - MOGL
+encoding: UTF-8
 ---

 CONTENTS.M  Contents of mogl toolbox

-mogl is a collection of M\-File wrappers and a MEX file that allow to call all OpenGL commands from Matlab as one is used to from the C programming language.
+mogl is a collection of M-File wrappers and a MEX file that allow to call all OpenGL commands from Matlab as one is used to from the C programming language.